emberjs-addons/ember-touch/README.md

   - 1.0.pre

-Run the server
+Run the server: _bundle exec rackup_

-  bundle exec rackup

 To run/check the unit test output, open: